apache/incubator-taverna-language/taverna-language-commandline/README.md

 	/converted/helloworld.structure is created

-Convert the helloworld.t2flow into helloworld.structure format and store in /converted directory
+Convert the helloworld.t2flow into helloworld.structure format and store in the /converted directory

 ###### Example 2: Convert multiple workflows